imjrmathew/github_repository-automation/README.md

 3. webdriver (chrome, based on your chrome version):  https://chromedriver.storage.googleapis.com/index.html

-You should specify your login credentials and the name of your repository in the github.py file.
+You should specify your login credentials, the name of your repository and the location of yor webdriver in the github.py file.